-To plant fig ivy and caladium in the same pot, start by placing a layer of gravel in the bottom of the pot for drainage.
+To plant fig ivy and caladium in the same pot, start by placing a layer of gravel at the bottom of the pot for drainage.
 Fill the pot with a well-drained soil mix.
 Water the plant well and keep it moist, but not soggy.
 Both these stunning plants prefer a lot of indirect light.

-Whether you’re an experienced gardener with a green thumb or a complete newbie, don’t be afraid to mix and match plants to create beautiful displays in your home.
+Regardless of your gardening skills, don’t be afraid to mix and match plants to create beautiful displays in your home.
 Always make sure they are compatible before purchasing.